Fitness Boxing

-Fitness Boxing is an exergaming video game developed by Imagineer for the Nintendo Switch.
+Fitness Boxing is a fitness video game developed and published by Imagineer for the Nintendo Switch.
 The game was released on December 20, 2018 in Japan by Imagineer, December 21, 2018 in PAL territories and January 4, 2019 in North America by Nintendo.

 Fitness Boxing is the successor to the Shape Boxing trilogy released on the Wii, with the first two installments rebranded as licensed Gold's Gym fitness games in at least North America.

-A sequel, Fitness Boxing 2: Rhythm and Exercise, released for Nintendo Switch on December 4, 2020.

-A spin-off sequel, Fitness Boxing Fist of the North Star, was announced at a Nintendo Direct on September 13, 2022, and will release in March 2023.
-It is the only game in the series to not be published by Nintendo worldwide.
+Two sequels, Fitness Boxing 2: Rhythm and Exercise and Fitness Boxing: Fist of the North Star, were released for the Nintendo Switch on December 4, 2020 and March 3, 2023, respectively; Nintendo did not release the latter internationally.
+A third sequel, Fitness Boxing feat.
+Hatsune Miku: Isshoni Exercise, was released on March 7, 2024 in Japan, followed by an English release on July 12 in Asia (simply as Fitness Boxing feat.
+Hatsune Miku) and an international release on September 5, 2024 by Aksys Games.
+A fourth sequel, Fitness Boxing 3: Your Personal Trainer, released worldwide on December 5, 2024.

+As announced on August 30, 2023, Fitness Boxing was delisted from digital retailers on November 30 in all regions, likely due to expired music licenses.

 Gameplay

 The gameplay involves using the Joy-Con motion controllers to perform punches and dodging maneuvers.
 The workouts recommend a full body stretching exercise both at the start and end of the workouts.
 The difficulty and complexity of the workouts increase gradually over time.
 Free exercises are always available, regardless of if daily workout has been completed or not.
 The score for each exercise (excluding the stretches) is determined by how precise the player is in performing their punches and maneuvers.

-Fitness Boxing comes with charts that determines estimated fitness age and calorie burn based on the height and weight of the player.
-The game will periodically request the player to update their height and weight.
-The routine, length and intensity of daily workouts can be adjusted by the player at any time.

 The default coach is Lin, and there is a total of 5 other coaches (3 female and 2 male), each with customizable appearances.
 New costumes can be unlocked by performing achievements.
 The coaches demonstrate every maneuver involved in each exercise, making them a visual guide for maintaining rhythm.
 They also provide the players tips both during and outside of the exercises.